 Crieff & Strathearn Drovers' Tryst annually celebrates the life, work and play of the people who made Crieff the cattle-droving crossroads of Scotland in the 1700s.
-The modern day Tryst is run by volunteers and built around a programme of guided walks in the stunning scenery and autumn colours of Strathearn & surrounding areas of Perthshire.
+The modern day Tryst is a walking festival run by volunteers and built around a programme of guided walks in the stunning scenery and autumn colours of Strathearn & surrounding areas of Perthshire.
 The walks vary in difficulty but all are enriched by wildlife, plants, trees, history and the company of like-minded people.

 Complementing the walks is a series of enjoyable evening social events, with music, drama, film and dancing!
 The Tryst also embraces a mountain bike event, and there is great food and drink to be enjoyed in local restaurants and cafes, a wide choice of places to stay and many other interesting attractions.
 And a Photography Competition too!

 Guided walks are the core of the festival, ranging from themed easy walks to high level walks in the hills up to an hour away from Crieff.

 In 2014 more than 30 walks, half of which are new, offer something to suit all interests and abilities!